wp-plugins/calculated-fields-form/README.txt

 A: Use the "Page Break" field on the form builder to indicate the new pages on the form.

-= Q: How to display a summary of entered data? =
+= Q: How to display a summary of entered data in the form? =

 A: Insert a summary control and select the fields to be displayed on summary.

-= Q: How to highlight the fields in the summary? =
+= Q: How to highlight the fields in the summary control? =

 A: The summary uses two specific class names: cff-summary-title, and cff-summary-value, for the fields labels, and fields values respectively; you only should define both classes in any of css files loaded by your website: